jburrell7/ReuPlusC4/README.md

 The carrier board contains provision for the following peripherals:

 * I2C battery backed RTC.
-This is an ADA Fruit module and has been tested on the carrier board.
+The current design uses an ADA Fruit module which has been successfully tested on the carrier board.
+As stated above, the module will need to be changed.
-NOTE: I used a OTS board to hasten development - which worked.

 * WIFI module with serial interface
 This is a module that would allow connection of the C64 to the internet